PieroCobs/umb-credit-application/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to access the app.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/](http://localhost:3000/api/hello).
+These endpoints can be edited in `pages/api/`.